Alcibiades-Capital/valorem-website/site/_docs/options-litepaper.md

 #### Option data model

-A Valorem option is represented with the [following struct](/docs/options-smart-contracts#option), packed into 4 storage slots:
+A Valorem option is represented with the [following data structure](/docs/options-smart-contracts#option), packed into 4 storage slots:

 ```solidity